RoboSubLA/SeniorDesign21-22/README.md

 - Git
 - Ubuntu 18.04 ( Not necessary for working with the code )

-### To Start Working With The Code:

-1. Clone this repo to your local machine
-2. Branch out from the `main` branch and start working on your code.
-4. When you're done working with your code submit PR and have someone review it.
-5. If it is approved we will merge it with the `main` branch.

 ### Setting Up The Workspace:
 This needs to be done in Ubuntu 18.04 with ROS Melodic installed.